 Pouring the Resin

 After placing the mold on a newspaper or paper towel on a flat, level surface, slowly pour the resin into the mold until it's about two-thirds full.
 Place the flower in the resin, pushing it down gently with a toothpick until the flower is centered and positioned the way you like.
+Add any additional items, such as glitter, seed pods, sprinkles or twigs.
 After filling the mold the rest of the way with resin, pop any bubbles that appear with the toothpick.
+Cover the mold with plastic wrap or a large, upside-down bowl to prevent dust from settling on your creation.

 Finishing the Project

-Resin needs to harden at least overnight, so read the manufacturer's instructions to ensure you let it set as long as required.
+Resin needs to harden at least overnight, so read the manufacturer's instructions to ensure you let your flowers in resin set as long as required.
 When it's hard, pop it loose from the mold by twisting hard molds gently like you would a frozen ice-cube tray or by pulling rubber molds back from the resin and pushing up from the bottom.
 After you remove the flower encased in resin, it's ready to display as you desire.